aflaxman/dp_2020_census/plugged_text.md

    We hypothesized that the EPL of TopDown will be substantially smaller than the theoretical guarantee of $\epsilon$.
-However, it is possible that it will be _much larger_ than $\epsilon$, due to the difficult-to-predict impact of including certain invariants. [ref invariants paper from Census Bureau]
+However, it is possible that it will be _much larger_ than $\epsilon$, due to the difficult-to-predict impact of including certain invariants.

-3. Search for bias, with our hypothesis that it appears differentially with respect to diversity of spatial units.
+3. We search for bias in the residuals from (1), with our hypothesis that the DP counts are positively biased for areas with low diversity.

 We also compared the median absolute error and empirical privacy loss of TopDown to a simpler, but not-differentially-private approach to protecting privacy, simple random sampling without replacement for a range of sized samples.
+To do this, we generated samples without replacement of the 1940 Census Data for a range of sizes, and applied the same calculations from (1) and (2) to this alternatively perturbed data.